KonajuGames/nbnet/examples/raylib/README.md

 Information about the state of the connection will be displayed in the bottom right of the client window.

+To enable packet encryption, add `-DENABLE_ENCRYPTION=ON` to your cmake command line.

 ## Web

 To compile the example for the web: